Heelum/hpb-elastic-buttons/README.md

 | mainColor | #6AB7FC | string | no |
 | btnText | - | string | yes |

+#### Credits

+This is an angular adaptation of codrops "Elastic elements" you can find it [here](https://tympanus.net/codrops/2014/12/15/elastic-svg-elements/)

 License
 ----